 Rock provides a simple, easy to use logging tool.
-Most of the time you won't need this, but having logs can be helpful when troubleshooting or researching.
+Most of the time you won't need this but having logs can be helpful when troubleshooting or researching.
 The Rock Log is similar to the Exception List, except you can track more than just errors.

 Logs are turned off by default, and typically should only be turned on if there is a specific need.
 To enable Rock logging, simply select the Verbosity Level and the domain or domains you want to output.
-In Rock v12.4 and earlier, these settings are found in Admin Tools > System Settings > System Configuration.
 You have the following choices for the Verbosity Level: